 View Transcript

-Welcome to Accessibility in 5, a series from UFIT where we explore a quick tip on making your content more accessible in five minutes or less.
-I'm Tammy, and today's topic is accessibility and rigor.
+Stephanie: Welcome to Accessibility in Five, a series from UFIT where we explore a quick tip on making your content more accessible in five minutes, or less.
+I'm Stephanie, and today's topic is features of an accessible PDF.

-Thanks for watching Accessibility in 5.
-You can find this video as well as previous ones archived in the resources section of the CITT website at citt.ufl.edu.
+Thanks for watching accessibility in five.
+You can find this video, as well as previous ones archived in the resources section of the CITT website at citt.ufl.edu.
+Tune in next time to learn about disability models and language use.

 Recent Videos